qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 Other than the grid type, you can define:

-* the :guilabel:`CRS` which could be different from the project CRS
+* the :guilabel:`CRS`, which could be different from the project CRS
 * the :guilabel:`Interval` type to use for the grid references.
 Available options are ``Map Unit``, ``Fit Segment Width``, ``Millimeter`` or ``Centimeter``: